quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC connections are identified by their 64-bit Connection ID.
 All long headers contain a Connection ID.
-Short headers indicate the presence of a Connection ID using the CONNECTION_ID flag.
+Short headers indicate the presence of a Connection ID using the Omit Connection ID flag.
 When present, the Connection ID is in the same location in all packet headers, making it straightforward for middleboxes, such as load balancers, to locate and use it.

 The client MUST choose a random connection ID and use it in Initial packets ({{packet-initial}}) and 0-RTT packets ({{packet-protected}}).